 As a player, this Miami native led Keystone Junior College to an “Elite 8” and “Final Four” appearance in the NJCAA following his freshman and sophomore campaigns.
 This junior scoring point guard paced Maryville College in assists and led the Scots to a 23-6 record and an NCAA “Sweet Sixteen” finish.
 Following his senior season in the orange and garnet, he earned his second consecutive All-Great South Athletic conference accolade while breaking the school record for assists in a game with 17 dishes against Oglethorpe University.
 Coach Placeres finished his collegiate career with over 1,100 points and over 600 assists.

 Upon graduation, Raul played in the prestigious Rocky Top Basketball League and signed professionally to play with the Knoxville Thunderbolts and Smoky Mountain Jam of the ABA.

-During the past six seasons with Placeres’ guidance, the Scots have claimed a Great South conference championship (2011-12), a pair of USA South regular-season titles (2013-14, 2016-17), and an NCAA tournament appearance (2011-12).
-In 2014-15, MC battled for an appearance in the USA South conference tournament title game.
+During the past seven seasons with Placeres’ guidance, the Scots have claimed a Great South conference championship (2011-12), a trio of USA South regular-season titles (2013-14, 2016-17, 2017-18), and a pair of NCAA tournament appearance (2011-12, 2017-18).
+In 2017-18, MC battled for their first USA South tournament championship.
 Coach Placeres prides himself in player development and was instrumental in the success of GSAC Player of the Year and All-South performer Milt Stanley (2011-12), All-Conference and 1,000 point scorers Oscar Butler and Christian Ford, and USA South Player of the Year, All-South, and NABC All-American Jaumonee Byrd.

 Coach Placeres currently resides in Maryville with his wife, Joanna Placeres and his daughter, Santina.